palladian1/xv6-annotated/entry.md

 can use, like ELF.

-xv6 has decided that command-line flags are too basic for it, so instead it'll use a linker script "kernel.ld" for the GNU linker.
+xv6 has decided that command-line flags are too basic for it, so instead it'll use a linker script [kernel.ld](https://github.com/mit-pdos/xv6-public/blob/master/kernel.ld) for the GNU linker.

 We start off by specifying the output format (32-bit ELF), the architecture (x86, also known as i386), and the entry point to start executing code.
 The